Dospoint0/escapeR/README.md

 # Ignore Escape for Selected Windows

 This Foundry VTT module prevents specific windows from closing when the **Escape** key is pressed.
+It's something I made for my own use; I pop out all my player's cameras, so hitting escape kept kicking me from the livekit call.
+This is my first ever foundry module, so feel free to give me any feedback you may have!

-By default, it protects **Camera Popouts**, but you can configure other window types (Actor Sheets, Journal Sheets, Playlists, etc.) or add your own custom CSS classes.
+By default, it protects **Camera Popouts**, but I'm still considering adding some extra features as listed below:
 ## Features
 - Prevents ESC from closing selected windows.
 - Configurable through **Module Settings → Ignore Escape → Configure**.